-Last week we marked World AIDS Day, our annual time for reflection and a recognition that the beginning of the end of AIDS is upon us.
-As we commemorate the strides that have been made in the battle against the disease since its discovery 30 years ago, it seems the perfect opportunity to present our next ONE award finalist, Prévention Information Lutte contre le Sida (PILS) in Mauritius and honor the progress that they have achieved in the battle against this indiscriminate disease.
+Last week we marked World AIDs Day, our annual time for reflection and a recognition that the beginning of the end of AIDS is upon us.
+As we commemorate the strides that have been made in the battle against the disease since it’s discovery 30 years ago, it seems the perfect opportunity to present our next ONE award finalist, Prévention Information Lutte contre le Sida (PILS) in Mauritius and honour the progress that they have achieved in the battle against this indiscriminate disease.

 Mauritius is probably not one of the African countries you would list in counting the likely candidates dealing with an HIV/AIDS problem, especially if your association of the country mirrors mine of beach, sun and palm trees!
 And yet PILS is an organization that has made great strides in the fight against HIV/AIDS by focusing on the parts of the population most affected by the disease and ensuring that their exclusion from care and prevention did not facilitate an epidemic in the country.

-PILS was started by Nicolas Ritter in 1996 two years after he found out he was HIV-positive.
-At the time there were no services in Mauritius for individuals with HIV/AIDS, and he had to fly to neighboring Reunion Island to get treatment.
-Inspired by what was happening in this neighboring country, he decided to start PILS at the age of 25.
-At the time, there were only about 140 cases of the disease in the country, but without treatment it was pretty much a death sentence.
-By 2001, the number of known HIV-positive cases had doubled to over 280 and Nicolas decided to be the first person to publicly declare his status.
+PILS was started by Nicolas Ritter in 1996 two years after he found out he was HIV positive.
+At the time there was no services in Mauritius for individuals with HIV/AIDS and he had to fly to neighbouring Reunion Island to get treatment.
+Inspired by what was happening in this neighbouring country, he decided to start PILS at the age of 25.
+At the time there were only about 140 cases of the disease in the country but without treatment it was pretty much a death sentence.
+By 2001, the number of known HIV positive cases had doubled to over 280 and Nicolas decided to be the first person to publicly declare his status.
 With a change of government in 2000, their advocacy efforts intensified and they were able to convince the new government to open the National Aids Centre.
-As a result of the strong advocacy by PILS, the government agreed to provide universal access to ARVs.
+As a result of the strong advocacy by PILS, the government agreed to provide universal access to ARV’s.

 In this same period, Mauritius had become a hub for heroine trafficking and the drug had hit the streets.
 In 2003, an explosion of HIV cases among drug users occurred and by 2005, there were over 2,000 cases in the country.
 In the same year, Mauritius was identified as the country with the highest opiate consumption in Africa (relative to population size) and the second highest in the world after Iran.
-Today, 75 percent of HIV cases in Mauritius are among needle users.
+Today 75% of HIV cases in Mauritius are among needle users.

 The PILS team